exosite/industrial_iot_schema/data-types.md

 _NOTE: Any type that isn’t given a “Type Key Name”, or a table of properties and their related values, is considered to be a future consideration for inclusion._

-### Numeric Channel Value Size
+### Numeric Value Size and Format
 Number values are stored and processed in IEEE Double format.
-Numbers sent above 17 digits (52 bits) can not be stored exact and treated as a floating point value which will be stored and visualized as a rounded number.
+Numbers sent above 17 digits (52 bits) can not be stored exact and are treated as a floating point value which will be stored and visualized as a rounded number.
+For more information on this topic: https://en.wikipedia.org/wiki/IEEE_754

 ## Generic Data Types